PublisherHub/Publisher/README.md

 - Requestor
     - phpoauthlib/requestor -> an implementation of a RequestorFactory that uses lusitanian/oauth
 - other
-    - publisher/form-bundle -> offers forms, views and translations for the publishing process
+    - publisher/form-bundle -> offers forms and views for the publishing process
     - publisher/publisher-symfony-bundle -> add publisher to your Symfony app
     - publisher/publisher-silex-bundle -> add publisher to your Silex app